ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex4_Enroll_Win10_Device.md

 8. In the **Settings** app, in the **Access work or school** section, verify that the device is connected to Azure AD and then close the **Settings** app by selecting the **X** in the upper right-hand corner.

 ### Task 3: Verify the device is enrolled to Azure AD and Intune
+In an earlier lab you configured integration between Azure AD and Intune.
+Because of that, any device that is joined to Azure AD is automatically enrolled to Intune.
+In this task you will join LON-CL2 to Azure AD, which will automatically enroll it into Intune.

 1. In **LON-CL2** , maximize the **certlm – [Certificates – Local Computer]** console on the taskbar.
 2. In the **certlm – [Certificates – Local Computer]** console, in the left-hand navigation pane, the **Personal** folder should already be selected from the prior task.
 In the menu bar, select **Action** and then select **Refresh**.